geekysuavo/pyppm/software/README.md

 ```
 make
-./rparh
-./zg
-./ft
+./ver
+./rpp
 ```

-These commands should connect to the PyPPM, read the current set of parameters, run a single acquisition, and Fourier transform the result.
-The time-domain results will be in a file called `fid` and the frequency-domain results will be in `spect`.
+These commands should connect to the PyPPM, read the firmware version and current pulse program in memory.
+If you've just flashed and connected the PyPPM, the pulse program dump should be all zeros.

 ### Live acquisition view